Sensitive skin sucks. And you’ll often feel like it’s impossible to find products that won’t make your face feel all irritated, red and inflamed.

 Hydrolysed elastin is basically a guard dog.
 It’s a hard-working ingredient that provides a natural protein layer of protection on the skin, guarding it against environmental factors on a daily basis.

-According to Gajic, “It forms non-occlusive moisture retentive films when applied topically, alleviating dry and chapped skin conditions.”
+According to Gajic, “It forms non-occlusive moisture retentive films when applied topically, alleviating dry and chapped skin concerns.”

 Not only does hydrolysed elastin work as a skin-loving humectant, but its moisture-binding ability means that it can also promote cell growth and help maintain the skin’s elasticity.

-Vitamin E is a fantastic soothing and strengthening ingredient that’s great for all skin types – including sensitive skin.
+Vitamin E is a fantastic soothing and strengthening ingredient that’s great for sensitive skin.

-“Other than its antioxidant, replenishing and hydrating effects, it provides a skin-soothing action and helps to re-build and strengthen the skin barrier function, resulting in decreased TEWL,” said Gajic.
+“Other than its antioxidant, replenishing and hydrating effects, it provides a skin-soothing and wrinkle filling action and helps to re-build and strengthen the skin barrier function, resulting in decreased TEWL,” said Gajic.

 To break that down a bit, not only does vitamin E provide intense nourishment to the skin, but it also helps prevent water-loss by sealing up your skin and providing it with the hydration it needs.